Document Delivery and Interlibrary Loan

 Document Delivery is one way for you to get the book, article, video, or other resource you need when it is unavailable through GVSU libraries.

 For electronic requests, you typically get your materials within a few days.
-For hardcopy materials, it takes about a week.
+For hardcopy materials, it can take longer.
 If you need something fast, we suggest searching through Michigan libraries first.

 To make a Document Delivery request: